Grigory Romanov

-Grigory Vasilyevich Romanov (Григорий Васильевич Романов; 7 February 1923 – 3 June 2008) was a Soviet politician and member of the Politburo and Secretariat of the Communist Party of the Soviet Union.
-In 1985, he was considered Mikhail Gorbachev's main rival in the succession struggle after the death of Konstantin Chernenko in March 1985, the third Soviet leader to die in just a few short years.
+Grigory Vasilyevich Romanov (Григорий Васильевич Романов; 7 February 1923 – 3 June 2008), a Soviet politician, served as a member of the Politburo and Secretariat of the Communist Party of the Soviet Union.
+Romanov began his political career as a local politician in Leningrad, eventually emerging as the main rival to Mikhail Gorbachev for the position of General Secretary in the 1985 succession struggle after the death of Konstantin Chernenko.
+Bypassed for the top post, Romanov soon had to retire from his political duties; he lived as a pensioner, joining the Communist Party of the Russian Federation before his death.

 Early life and career

 Romanov was born in 1923 in Novgorod Governorate into a peasant family.

 He was a soldier in the Red Army during the Great Patriotic War, Romanov joined the Communist Party of the Soviet Union (CPSU) in 1944.
 Romanov graduated from the Leningrad Shipbuilding Institute in 1953, and became a designer in a shipyard.
 He fulfilled several important posts in the party committee of the enterprise he was working at and later in the Leningrad city and regional party committees.
 In September 1970 he was elected as First Secretary of the Communist Party Committee of the Leningrad Region.
 In this position he gained a reputation of being a good organizer and well versed in economic matters, winning defense investment for Leningrad.
 He was elected as a member of the Central Committee of the Communist Party of the Soviet Union at the XXIVth congress of the CPSU in 1971.
 He became a candidate member of the Central Committee's Politburo in 1973 and a full member in 1976.

 In 1977 he initiated a successful vote to remove Nikolai Podgorny, the then Chairman of the Presidium of the Supreme Soviet, from the Politburo.